ninsuo/symfony-collection/README.md

 - `collection-up` for a `move up` button
 - `collection-down` for a `move down` button

-**Important note**: `collection` is taken from the `prefix` option: if you change the plugin's prefix, you should change this class too.
+*Warning*: `collection` is taken from the `prefix` option: if you change the plugin's prefix, you should change this class too.

 Example: